 Treating Sciatica is Part of a Daily Routine

-To be effective, the sciatica exercises recommended for specific conditions must be done regularly (typically two times daily), and they must be done using the right form.
+To be effective, the sciatica exercises recommended for specific conditions must be done regularly (typically twice daily), and they must be done using the appropriate form.
 Close attention to posture and body mechanics is the key to both getting the maximum benefit from the exercises and preventing further injury or pain.

 Continuing with a program of gentle exercise and stretching is beneficial for a current episode of sciatica but also for overall back health and for preventing or reducing future flare ups of sciatic pain.